Finding Your Purpose while Fixing Your Relationship

 The very day I told my coaches, an Emmy-nominated producer approached me about having my own TV show.

-Within a few months, I got to make this Amazon Prime series.
+Within a few months, I got to make an Amazon Prime series.

 I know!
 I was amazed too!
 What a dream come true.